wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory14.png" width="100%"></p>

-On the left, we naively apply moment and the punching shear stress formula about the non-principal Y axes.
-Notice how the entire left face of the column has a constant stress.
-They have the same $c_x$ distance after all.
+* On the left, we apply moment about the non-principal Y axes.
+Notice how the entire right face of the column has the same stress.
+This makes sense as those fibers have the same $c_x$ distance.
 Unfortunately, the resulting stress field is NOT in equilibrium.

-On the right, we first resolve the moment into components of the principal axes $(x_p, y_p)$, and then apply the punching shear stress formula about this rotated local axis.
-Notice how much higher the stress becomes at the bottom left corner!
+* On the right, we first resolve the moment into components of the principal axes $(x_p, y_p)$, and then apply the punching shear stress formula about these rotated local axes.
+Notice how much higher the the shear stress is!

 > [!NOTE]
-> To automatically rotate local axes to principal orientation, simply set the `auto_rotate` argument in `PunchingShearSection.solve()` to True (note this argument is set to True by default).
+> wthisj is able to automatically rotate local axes to principal orientation, simply set the `auto_rotate` argument in `PunchingShearSection.solve()` to True (note this argument is set to True by default).
+In the backend, the entire geometry is rotated, rather than the moment vector, because the former is easier to implement programmatically.
->
-> In the backend, the entire geometry is rotated, rather than the moment vector, because the former is easier to implement programmatically.